-9. In operationalizing TP pilot procedures, the Secretariat adopted the regular project cycle model and established a fixed 6-month calendar for TPs.
-While the TP cycle follows standard procedures, a number of positive innovations have been introduced by the Secretariat.

-a.
-Calls for proposals: Five calls for proposals have been issued as indicated below based on a USD 1 million threshold in initial or additional TP funding (with the exception of the Spring 2012 Cycle which was a more limited call based on available funding).
+- 10. In operationalizing TP pilot procedures, the Secretariat adopted the regular project cycle model and established a fixed 6-month calendar for TPs.
+While the TP cycle follows standard procedures, the Secretariat introduced a number of positive innovations during the pilot phase. - a.
+Calls for proposals: Five calls for proposals have been issued as indicated below based on a USD 1 million threshold in initial or additional TP funding (with the exception of the Spring Cycle 2012 which was a more limited call based on available funding).
 Although there was only one cycle in 2010, 2011 and 2012, the schedule remained fixed on a 6-month calendar.

-Spring Cycle 2009: TFLET, REDDES Spring Cycle 2010: TFLET, CFME, TMT Spring Cycle 2011: REDDES, TMT Spring Cycle 2012: TFLET, REDDES, TMT Autumn Cycle 2009: TFLET, REDDES
+Spring Cycle 2009: TFLET, REDDES Autumn Cycle 2009: TFLET, REDDES b.

-- b.
 Project formulation: The ITTO Manual for Project Formulation has been the main guide for TP proponents.
-TP proposals are also required to (i) address the proposal's conformity with the TP deliverables set out in the TPD, and (ii) associate expected results with the TP Monitoring Protocol (see below).
+TP proposals are also required to address two additional elements which conform to

+Spring Cycle 2010: TFLET, CFME, TMT Spring Cycle 2011: REDDES, TMT the two specific selection criteria contained in each TPD: (i) the proposal's conformity with the TP deliverables set out in the TPD, and (ii) the association of expected results with the relevant TP Monitoring Protocol (see C.2 below).
 The technical quality of proposals has varied widely, with some improvement over time.
 Many proposals have lacked a clear thematic focus, and some submissions have been incomplete and incorrectly formatted and prepared.
-In November 2009 the Council adopted a recommendation of the Committee on Finance and Administration (CFA) to set aside 3% of all new TP funding received to assist members with TP proposal development if requested - c.
-Proposal appraisal process.
-The TP appraisal process is based on the regular cycle process.
-TP proposals are cleared and endorsed by ITTO Focal Points and screened and pre-appraised by the Secretariat prior to TPAC review.
-Three TP review forms have been introduced (for projects, pre-projects and small projects) to facilitate TPAC review.
-These forms are based on the standard format, with the addition of b(i) and (ii) above.
-A few selection criteria from Decision 9(XLIV) that apply only to TPs have yet to be fully integrated into the review and rating process.
+In November 2009 the Council adopted a recommendation of the Committee on Finance and Administration (CFA) to set aside 3% of all new TP funding received to assist members with TP proposal development if requested